Flat Extra Fees for Life Insurance: What Are They & How Do They Work in 2024 + YouTube Video

 Standard Rates:

 Standard rates would be expected for applicants in decent health but may be slightly overweight and have a few medical concerns that don’t appear to be very life-threatening.
-For example, you have a less ideal height-to-weight ratio, an average life expectancy, or your medical history has a few flags.
+For example, if you have a less than ideal height-to-weight ratio, an average life expectancy, or your medical history has a few flags.

 Your family health history would also have to be free of any of your parents passing away before age 60 from heart-related or cancer as a cause of death.